patronasxdxd/dev/README.md

 `LQTYToken.sol` - This is the LQTY ERC20 contract.
 It has a hard cap supply of 100 million, and during the first year, restricts transfers from the Liquity admin address, a regular Ethereum address controlled by the project company Liquity AG. **Note that the Liquity admin address has no extra privileges and does not retain any control over the Liquity protocol once deployed.**

-### LQTY Lockup contracts and token vesting

-Some LQTY is reserved for team members and partners, and is locked up for one year upon system launch.
-Additionally, some team members receive LQTY vested on a monthly basis, which during the first year, is transferred directly to their lockup contract.

-In the first year after launch:

-- All team members and partners are unable to access their locked up LQTY tokens

-- The Liquity admin address may transfer tokens **only to verified lockup contracts with an unlock date at least one year after system deployment**

-### Lockup Implementation and admin transfer restriction

-A `LockupContractFactory` is used to deploy `LockupContracts` in the first year.
-During the first year, the `LQTYToken` checks that any transfer from the Liquity admin address is to a valid `LockupContract` that is registered in and was deployed through the `LockupContractFactory`.

 ### Launch sequence and vesting process

 #### Deploy LQTY Contracts
-1. Liquity admin deploys `LockupContractFactory`
 3. Liquity admin deploys `LQTYStaking`
 4. Liquity admin creates a Pool in Uniswap for LUSD/ETH and deploys `Unipool` (LP rewards contract), which knows the address of the Pool
-5. Liquity admin deploys `LQTYToken`, which upon deployment:
-- Stores the `LockupContractFactory` addresses
-6. Liquity admin sets `LQTYToken` address in `LockupContractFactory`, `LQTYStaking`, and `Unipool`

-#### Deploy and fund Lockup Contracts
-7. Liquity admin tells `LockupContractFactory` to deploy a `LockupContract` for each beneficiary, with an `unlockTime` set to exactly one year after system deployment
-8. Liquity admin transfers LQTY to each `LockupContract`, according to their entitlement

 #### Deploy Liquity Core
 9. Liquity admin deploys the Liquity core system
 10. Liquity admin connects Liquity core system internally (with setters)
 11. Liquity admin connects `LQTYStaking` to Liquity core contracts and `LQTYToken`

-#### During one year lockup period
-- Liquity admin periodically transfers newly vested tokens to team & partners’ `LockupContracts`, as per their vesting schedules
-- Liquity admin may only transfer LQTY to `LockupContracts`
-- Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` that is >= 1 year from system deployment

-#### Upon end of one year lockup period
-- All beneficiaries may withdraw their entire entitlements
-- Liquity admin address restriction on LQTY transfers is automatically lifted, and Liquity admin may now transfer LQTY to any address
-- Anyone may deploy new `LockupContracts` via the Factory, setting any `unlockTime` in the future

-#### Post-lockup period
-- Liquity admin periodically transfers newly vested tokens to team & partners, directly to their individual addresses, or to a fresh lockup contract if required.

-_NOTE: In the final architecture, a multi-sig contract will be used to move LQTY Tokens, rather than the single Liquity admin EOA.
-It will be deployed at the start of the sequence, and have its address recorded in  `LQTYToken` in step 4, and receive LQTY tokens.
-It will be used to move LQTY in step 7, and during & after the lockup period.
-The Liquity admin EOA will only be used for deployment of contracts in steps 1-4 and 9._

-_The current code does not utilize a multi-sig.
-It implements the launch architecture outlined above._

-_Additionally, a LP staking contract will receive the initial LP staking reward allowance, rather than an EOA.
-It will be used to hold and issue LQTY to users who stake LP tokens that correspond to certain pools on DEXs._

 ## Core System Architecture